 Sectioning out your freshly washed and detangled hair and using the kit’s included styling hooks for locking each Curlformer at the root is all you need to do.
 Air drying your hair will do the rest.
 Once your hair has dried and you’ve removed the Curlformers, you can part your finished curls any way you desire.

 It might have taken a few years after the inception of its curly sister (CurlFormers) but natural hair enthusiasts have been able to stretch their hair further with HairFlair’s official WaveFormers.
 It works in the same way, but instead of curls, you get to unravel loose waves.
-There are two variants available for people who are looking to achieve tighter or looser curls.
+Two variants are available for people who are looking to achieve tighter or looser curls.